 As discussed above, the law permits travelers to fly with their guitars as carry-on luggage; however, airlines are not obliged to handle your precious guitar with absolute care.

-So, in this section, we will discuss some essential tips to help you keep your guitar safe while flying on a plane.
+So, in this section, we will discuss some essential tips to help you keep your guitar safe while taking it as carry-on luggage.
 Some travelers have had cases of damaged guitar or their guitars mishandled.

 Putting your guitar in a flight case gives your delicate musical instrument maximum protection.
 One thing you should never do is fly a guitar without a case, weather, gig case, or hard case.